MovDisBerlin/ReSync/README.md

     - to check initiated remote-repo link, and current branch: ```cd ReSync```, ```git init```, ```git remote -v```, ```git branch``` (switch to branch main e.g. with git checkout main)

 #### Environment
-* GUI: Create a python environment with the correct requirements.
-Either use the GUI of a environments-manager (such as anaconda), and install all dependencies mentioned in the env_requirements.txt.
 * Anaconda prompt: you can easily install the required environment from your Anaconda prompt:
     - navigate to repo directory, e.g.: ```cd Users/USERNAME/Research/ReSync```
     - ```conda env create –f environment.yml``` (Confirm Proceed? with ```y```)